barionleg/cesium.wiki.gs/Google-Summer-of-Code-Ideas.md

 If you have questions about your proposal, email the project's mentor or discuss it on our [mailing list](https://groups.google.com/forum/#!forum/cesium-dev).
 We encourage innovation; we are open to proposals for original projects not listed below.
 See our [roadmap](https://github.com/AnalyticalGraphicsInc/cesium/wiki/Roadmap) for ideas.

 _Tip:_ Strengthen your proposal by reading our [Contributor's Guide](https://github.com/AnalyticalGraphicsInc/cesium/wiki/Contributor%27s-Guide) and showing that you were able to get Cesium running locally on your machine.
 It's easy.
 If you need help, [just ask](https://groups.google.com/forum/#!forum/cesium-dev).
+If you want to get started by tackling some issues, check out our [list of issues for beginners](https://github.com/AnalyticalGraphicsInc/cesium/issues?labels=GSoC&state=open).

 **Technologies and Tools We Use**